zero-radiance/zero-radiance.github.io/_source_/content/post/microsurface-transformations.md

 	f_s(\bm{v}, \bm{n}, \bm{l}) L(\bm{l}) d\Omega_n(\bm{l}).
 $$

-In order for a BSDF to be physically meaningful[^8], it must satisfy three properties[^9]:
+In order for a BSDF to be physically meaningful, it must satisfy three properties[^8]:

-[^8]: We will not consider absorptive or magnetic media in this article.
-A discussion involving the specifics of conductors (and certain dielectrics) would quickly become quite involved and take us too far afield, away from our original topic of microsurface transformations.

-[^9]: Kinetic energy is only conserved if the integral is equal to 1.
-Otherwise, by definition, the collision is inelastic.
-The total momentum and the total energy are always conserved.
+[^8]: Kinetic energy of the photon is only conserved if the integral is equal to 1.
+Otherwise, by definition, the collision is called inelastic.
+The momentum and the total energy of the system are always conserved.

 $$ \tag{4c}
 \begin{aligned}